-Official Review by Michael Davis, Stadium Journey Regional Correspondent
+Photos by Michael Davis, Stadium Journey

-Clay Gould Ballpark opened in 1974, and was originally named the Arlington Athletic Center.
+Clay Gould Ballpark opened in 1974 and was originally named the Arlington Athletic Center.
 The stadium was built in conjunction with the softball venue, now known as Allan Saxe Field.
 The name was changed to its current name in memory of a former player and coach, Clay Gould, after his untimely death in 2001.
 Clay Gould Ballpark has a capacity of 1,600.
 The field is real grass, Bermuda TIF 419 with dimensions of 330 feet down both lines, 380 feet to the power alleys, and 400 feet to straight away center field.

 The university knowing the plans of the City of Arlington to bring a Major League Baseball team to Arlington started to find a place to play on campus.
 The UTA baseball team shared Arlington Stadium with the Rangers during the 1972 and 1973 seasons.

 Clay Gould Ballpark features one concession stand at the main entrance of the ballpark located behind the backstop.
 The centrally located concession provides the basic ballpark fare of peanuts, popcorn, nachos, and other baseball amenities that one is used to seeing with a trip to the ballpark.
 The biggest surprise of the concessions is the cost of the food and beverages.
-The prices ($3 Peanuts, $2.50 for a hot dog, $2 for popcorn, candy, and soda) really can get your attention and almost make it a must to get something even if you aren’t hungry.
+The prices ($3 peanuts, $2.50 for a hot dog, $2 for popcorn, candy, and soda) really can get your attention and almost make it a must to get something even if you aren’t hungry.

-The local taco chain, Fuzzy Taco, provides the heavier options such as the tacos, nachos, or chicken wraps.
+The local taco chain, Fuzzy Taco, provides heavier options such as tacos, nachos, or chicken wraps.
 The prices for these are a little higher, but still below the price of the usual ballpark foods.

 The ballpark serves alcohol with options of either $6 margaritas or 16 oz beers for $5.
 The beer choices are limited to Budweiser products.

 The atmosphere provides more of a local high school feel.
 The fans all seem to know each other as they are either students or friends or family members of the players.
-The atmosphere changes when the two nearby schools, Dallas Baptist or TCU, annually play at Clay Gould Stadium.
+The atmosphere changes when the two nearby schools, Dallas Baptist and TCU, annually play at Clay Gould Stadium.
 During the 2016 season, College World Series participant, Oklahoma State visited Arlington in a non-conference series.

-The ballpark gives a big time feel as the press box hosts announcers and radio teams for the game.
+The ballpark gives a big-time feel as the press box hosts announcers and radio teams for the game.
 The Texas-Arlington baseball program realizes that it can’t compete with the Texas Rangers, so the times for UTA baseball for Tuesday and Friday games are early evening, while the weekend’s games are in the afternoon.
 It is possible to see a Mavericks game on a Saturday afternoon and a Texas Rangers game that night.
-Overall the atmosphere is a wonderful for a relaxing day or night at the ballpark.
+Overall the atmosphere is wonderful for a relaxing day or night at the ballpark.

 Arlington is in the center of the DFW metroplex and is a self-proclaimed entertainment city with Six Flags, Hurricane Harbor, Globe Life Park, and AT&T Stadium.
 There are so many restaurant and lodging options in the area as well.